FAQs

 A. To enhance the autograph experience for all spectators, while allowing players to properly prepare for competition, the PGA TOUR has established the following guidelines:

-• Prohibited Items: No memorabilia can be brought into the tournament including pin flags, photos, trading cards, balls and other sports paraphernalia.
+- Prohibited Items: No memorabilia can be brought into the tournament including pin flags, photos, trading cards, balls and other sports paraphernalia.
+Approved memorabilia items can be purchased in the Fan Shop onsite.

 Q. Can I purchase food and beverages at the tournament?